StaPH-B/midwest-region/in-progress/outline.md

 NGS is higher resolution (thousands vs millions of base pairs)
-NGS can sequence more base pairs per day  (millions vs billions of base pairs) NGS is not limited to the laboratory
+NGS can sequence more base pairs per day  (millions vs billions of base pairs) NGS is not limited to the laboratory, some sequencers are now portable

 ### Types of sequencing